andreasvirkus/cottage/src/content/thoughts/barebones-vue-api-mocks.md

 It has support for fancy scenarios, but you can also stick to very basic mocking.
 3. You can also look into Mock Service Worker – [MSW](https://mswjs.io/)

-I hope in the future you'll be more open to collaborate with your backend counterparts, lock those payload structures down quick and get to developing on day 1! 🚀
+I hope in the future you'll be more open to collaborating with your backend counterparts, lock those payload structures down quick and get to developing on day 1! 🚀